cdl-geneseo/geneseo-dictionary/D/Dickless.md

 # Dickless

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Dickless

 Created by  Unknown User (bli2), last modified on Nov 27, 2008

 AJ: Gutless; &quot;And God forbid he call her--Jon's so dickless.&quot; F92 dickless (AJ) - No change Source: Dictionary of Geneseo English, Fall 1998 Simmington Dickless (AJ): equivalent to calling someone a wuss, coward, pussy, pansy or wimp.
 Definition of approximately 42% of those surveyed.
 (F06) Unknown by approximately 58% of those surveyed.
 (F06) Simmington, D. McGiveron